deeishere/GenrateArecipe/README.md

-# Recipe Generator Using OpenAI API
+# Recipe Generator Using GitHub API

 ## Overview
 This Python script allows users to generate creative recipes using the OpenAI API (hosted on Azure).
 Users can input a list of ingredients, review them, and receive a custom recipe including the title, introduction, ingredients, and cooking steps.